mri-ai/mri-ai.github.io/README.md

 git commit -m "...."
 git push

+known issues for nvm v20 when running npm run start or build:

+issue: "not found module...."
+fix by running:
+1. "npm i webpack@5.0.0-beta.26 --save-dev –force".
+2. "npm i –force"

+if you see " Error message "node: --openssl-legacy-provider is not allowed in NODE_OPTIONS" run:
+"export NODE_OPTIONS=--openssl-legacy-provider"
-to start server run: npm run start to build into docs: npm run build -- --prod --outputPath docs
+then the following should work npm run start (used to be ng serve) npm run build -- --prod --outputPath docs (used to be ng build ... )